Hierarchically branched diffusion models leverage dataset structure for class-conditional generation: Analogy-based conditional generation between classes

 On our MNIST branched diffusion model, we transmuted between 4s and 9s (Figure \ref{fig:transmutation}a).
 Intriguingly, the model learned to transmute based on the \textit{slantedness} of a digit.
 That is, slanted 4s tended to transmute to slanted 9s, and \textit{vice versa}.
-To further quantify the analogous conditional generation between classes, we transmuted between letters on our tabular branched diffusion model (Figure~\ref{fig:transmutation}b).
+To \textit{quantify} analogous conditional generation between classes, we then transmuted between letters on our tabular branched diffusion model (Figure~\ref{fig:transmutation}b).
 Transmuting between V and Y (and \textit{vice versa}), we found that for every feature, there was a positive correlation of the feature values before versus after transmutation.
 That is to say, letters with a larger feature value tended to transmute to letters also with a larger feature value, \textit{even if the range of the feature is different between the two classes}.
-This underscores the ability of branched diffusion models to transmute objects of one class to the \textit{analogous} object of a different class, while preserving class-specific features.